Pinkie Barnes

-Lavender Rosamund Marguerite ("Pinkie") Barnes (18 April 1915 – 14 September 2012) was an English international table tennis champion.
+Lavender Rosamund Marguerite "Pinkie" Barnes (18 April 1915 – 14 September 2012) was an English international table tennis champion.

-Barnes did not like the short forms of any of her three Christian names and was keen to be called a nickname; 'Pinkie' apparently derived from her babyhood complexion.
-She played for England 11 times between 1946 and 1950 and won various trophies including the Championship of the Netherlands.
+Barnes did not like the short forms of any of her three Christian names and was keen to be called by a nickname; "Pinkie" apparently derived from her babyhood complexion.

+She played for England eleven times between 1946 and 1950 and won various trophies, including the Championship of the Netherlands.
 She was doubles finalist winning a silver medal at the 1949 World Table Tennis Championships with Joan Crosby, they lost in the final to the then World Champion, Hungary's Gizi Farkas and Scot Helen Elliot.
-Barnes won another silver medal as part of the women's team consisting of Joan Crosby, Margaret Franks and Adele Wood.
+She won another silver medal as part of the women's team consisting of Joan Crosby, Margaret Franks, and Adele Wood.

-She was considered particularly glamorous among sports personalities of the late 1940s.
+Barnes was considered particularly glamorous among sports personalities of the late 1940s.

 In 1952, she married the actor Sam Kydd; their son is the actor Jonathan Kydd.
-Following her marriage, Pinkie became an advertising copywriter, working for Masius & Ferguson, and was one of the first women in the UK to hold such a position.
+Following her marriage, Pinkie became an advertising copywriter, working for Masius & Ferguson.
+She was one of the first women in the UK to hold such a position.